rafid29mehda/All-About-ECG/Feature Extraction/Entropy, Non-linear, Dimensionality Based Feature Extraction/README.md

 print("Sample Entropy:", sampen)
 ```

 **Explanation**: The code computes SampEn, which is similar to ApEn but more robust.
-Adjust `tolerance` for your signal.
+Adjust `tolerance` for the signal.

 ---